isontheline/pro.webssh.net/.appstoreconnect/descriptions/essential/ios.md

-WebSSH Esssential is an awesome SSH, SFTP and Port Forwarding client ٩(^‿^)۶
+WebSSH Esssential is an awesome SSH, SFTP, TELNET and Port Forwarding client ٩(^‿^)۶

 Wherever you are it will be useful to you everywhere, all the time!